CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Juan_logbook.md

 1. Looked into how to handle extra slides, input from Cynthia and Zoe.
 Small example ready
 1. Simplified a few slides- notably one on Darcy-Weisbach
 1. Began to transfer equations in the powerpoints to LaTeX from MathType
     - `Flow Control and Measurement` and  `Rapid Mix` are done and uploaded to my branch.
+    - Looked into changing the LaTeX math font, as I like the MathType font far more.
+I wasn't able to find any good options in a couple hours of searching
     - I've only got 14 more days left of MathType

 ### To Do
 1. Finish transferring all equations to IguanaTeX before MathType runs out
 1. Once all equations are transferred, branch point (my preference bolded):
     - **Update/simplify/clarify slides,** OR
     - Begin to create summary sheets for each unit process/course topic OR
     - Look into skeleton structure for textbook (equation numbering and citations)